Mathematical Sciences brochure - download a pdf version

 The civil service, government agencies and research establishments require mathematicians, as do large corporations, public utilities and financial companies.
 Upon graduation, you will be equipped with skills for a wide variety of careers in industry, commerce, education and research.

-In year one you will concentrate on basic mathematical and actuarial techniques.
+In year one you will concentrate on basic mathematical techniques.

 - Functions, vectors and calculus